-During the first site visit:
+During the first site visit the instructor, student, and supervisor will:

-- 1. If the supervisor has not previously acted as a member of the work experience team, briefly explain the philosophy and mechanics of the program. - 2.
-Review the responsibilities of the three parties to the agreement.
-Emphasize the fact that the supervisor plays a significant role in the success of the student. - 3.
+- 1. If the supervisor has not previously acted as a member of the work experience team, review the philosophy and mechanics of the program. - 2.
+Review the responsibilities of the three parties to the agreement. - 3.
 Confirm student's ability to meet minimum required work/intern participation hours and review the procedure for recording and approving these hours on the online Cumulative Work Record form. - a.
-Students may record hours and receive credit for working/interning during non-instructional days throughout the current session.
+Students may record hours and receive credit for working/interning during noninstructional days throughout the current session.
 This includes Sundays, legal holidays, and week-long breaks.
-Students may not receive credit for vacation days or time-and-a-half, only actual hours worked/interned. - 4.
-Discuss the student's job-oriented learning objectives confirming that each is:

-- a. a new or expanded learning opportunity. - b. sufficiently specific. - c. adequately measurable. - d. achievable within the time frame of the current semester/session (confirm the completion dates specified for each objective). - 5.
-Objectives not properly stated, or requiring modification should be revised during this first site visit - 6.
-Explain to the student and supervisor that should an objective require revision any time during the semester, the student must notify his/her instructor. - 7.
+Students may not receive credit for vacation days or time-and-ahalf, only actual hours worked/interned. - 4.
+Discusses the student's job-oriented learning objectives confirming that each is: - a. a new or expanded learning opportunity - b. sufficiently specific - c. adequately measurable - d. achievable within the time frame of the current semester/session (Confirm the completion dates specified for each objective) - 5.
+Objectives not properly stated, or requiring modification should be revised during this first site visit. - 6.
+Review requirements regarding changes in objectives: If an objective requires revision anytime during the semester, the student must notify his/her instructor. - 7.
 Assure the objectives are sufficient to support the units to be awarded and grant approval of measurable job-oriented learning objectives by signing the online Learning Agreement form. - 8.
 Clarify if additional assistance or release time is needed for student to accomplish objectives. - 9.
 Discuss the learning objectives evaluation process the instructor will conduct. - 10.
 Verify supervisor's and student's signatures on the online Learning Agreement form to validate student's employment/internship and approval of the three learning objectives that support new or expanded responsibilities or learning opportunities at the work/internship site.
 Work Experience Instructor approves and signs form. - 11.
-Schedule a second in-person site visit or confirm the date for an alternate learning objectives evaluation to be conducted towards the end of the semester. - 12.
-Express appreciation to supervisor for his/her participation, time, and interest.
+Schedule a second in-person site visit or confirm the date for an alternate learning objectives evaluation to be conducted towards the end of the semester.